Swire Properties: History

-Laying the foundations
+Founding

 Swire Properties was established in Hong Kong in 1972, with interests held by B&S Industries Limited and The Taikoo Dockyard and Engineering Company of Hong Kong Limited, which was renamed as Swire Pacific Limited in 1974.
 In 1975, Taikoo Shing, built on the former Taikoo Dockyard, became the first major development by Swire Properties.
 Tung Ting Mansion, the first block of Taikoo Shing, was offered for sale in January 1976.

 In the following year, Taikoo Sugar Refinery Compound was renamed to the Taikoo Trading Estate (which is now known as Taikoo Place).

 Swire Properties was briefly listed for the first time on the Stock Exchange of Hong Kong in 1977.
 Its shares were also traded on the London Stock Exchange.

 Expansion into the US

 In 1976, Swire Properties decided to invest in US by acquiring interests in Berkeley Hambro Inc, a developer headquartered in Tampa, Florida.
 Two years later, Swire Properties acquired interests in a joint venture with a Florida Cheezem Development Corporation Limited, to develop a 33.6-acre site on Claughton Island, Miami.
 Claughton Island was later renamed Brickell Key.